mrciolino/wiki-backup/Events/drawing-cards-in-the-carriage.md

 Narascus draws a card and is granted some magic spears.

 Narascus draws another card and a mask which cannot be removed appears on his face.

+Narascus draws another card and receives a pseudodragon pet.